AliFani1382/newsportal-backend/README.md

 * Manage users and other protected resources

 This workflow separates content submission from publication and provides basic moderation and authorization for the news platform.
+## 🗄️ Database & Entity Framework Core

+NewsPortal uses **SQL Server** as its relational database and **Entity Framework Core** for data access and database management.

+### Database

+* SQL Server
+* Entity Framework Core
+* Code-first approach
+* EF Core migrations
+* Entity relationships and configurations
+* LINQ-based data queries

+### Data Access

+The Infrastructure layer is responsible for database access and persistence.

+Repositories are used to abstract data access operations, while the Unit of Work pattern coordinates database changes across related operations.

+Entity configurations are separated from the domain entities where appropriate to keep persistence concerns organized.

+### Main Data Areas

+The database manages data related to:

+* Users and roles
+* News articles
+* Categories and cities
+* Tags
+* News images
+* Comments
+* Reactions
+* Bookmarks
+* Notifications
+* Newsletter subscriptions
+* Email verification and password reset workflows